rcl-cloudtnt/docs/identity/identity.md

 - Verify your email address and set your password

+- Your new account will then be created

 # Managing your Identity

-You can manage your identity with the login drop down at the top of the page
+You can manage your identity with the login drop down at the top of the website

 ![image](../images/identity/manage.png)